improving-minnesota/react-workshop/labs/lab-04-flux.md

   this.state = _.extend(this.state, state);
 },
 ```
-- Next we need to add our methods to add/remove change listeners and a method to emit the change event to our listeners.
+- Next, we need to add methods that will add/remove change listeners as well as a method to emit the change event to our listeners.

 ```javascript
 emitChange: function () {